Domestic robot: Indoor robots

 Security robots such as Knightscope have a night-vision-capable wide-angle camera that detects movements and intruders.
 It can patrol places, shoot video of suspicious activities, and send alerts via email or text; the stored history of past alerts and videos is accessible via the Web.
 The robot can also be configured to go into action at any time of the day.

 Atlas is a robot built to perform in house task such as sweeping, opening doors, climbing stairs, etc. Samsung has been presenting robot butler designs such as Handy and Care.

+In October 2025, Norwegian robotics company 1X Technologies opened consumer pre-orders for a humanoid robot called NEO, which it described as the first consumer-ready humanoid designed for household use, priced at $20,000 or available via a $499-per-month subscription, with initial U.S. deliveries planned for 2026.
+The robot performs household chores such as tidying and laundry autonomously, and can be assisted remotely by a human operator for tasks it has not yet learned.